First Request

 What you should see

-The full response is a chunky JSON blob with TLS, HTTP/2, and header data.
-Here's the trimmed version with the parts that actually matter:
+The full response is a JSON blob covering TLS, HTTP/2, and header data.
+The parts that matter, trimmed down:

 {